Welcome to TechRadar's Shadow of the Tomb Raider Review: how did the final part in Lara's rebooted trilogy hold up?

 The end of the trilogy is as concerned about Lara’s personal growth as it is the natural disasters afflicting the places she visits – Mexico, Peru, and the lost Incan city of Paititi – but with some terrific platforming and a host of new traversal mechanics shaking things up.
 Shadow of the Tomb Raider was intended as the game where Lara ‘becomes the Tomb Raider she was meant to be’, and her skillset has been upgraded accordingly.

 So how did it play?
-Having ploughed through the roughly 12-hour campaign, we can confirm this is an end deserving of its predecessors.
+Having ploughed through the roughly 12-hour campaign, we can confirm this is an end befitting of its predecessors, albeit with some of the same mistakes carried through.
+Read on for our full Shadow of the Tomb Raider review.

 Lights, camera, action